 - 3.6.6 Other than electronic applications, applicants are reminded that documents submitted as part of an application which bear a signature, criminal record certificates, criminal conviction certificates, subject access documents and licensing qualifications must be original documents.
-Faxes and photocopies are not acceptable unless with the prior agreement of the Licensing Authority. - 3.6.7 The Licensing Authority is a responsible authority and it makes a clear separation of the role of its licensing officers who administer applications and officers that can make representations.
+Photocopies are not acceptable unless with the prior agreement of the Licensing Authority. - 3.6.7 The Licensing Authority is a responsible authority and it makes a clear separation of the role of its licensing officers who administer applications and officers that can make representations.
 To that end, the Licensing Authority has nominated the Assistant Director Health and Environment Services as the officer able to make representations on behalf of the Licensing Authority. - 3.6.8 The Licensing Authority does not intend to make representations that should be made by another responsible authority or other person.
-However, there are occasions when it may wish to make representations e.g. when there are a number of unconnected complaints that in themselves do not require another responsible body to make a representation, but when taken together may undermine one or more of the licensing objectives. - 3.6.9 The Public Health Directorate Lincolnshire County Council is also a responsible authority and the Licensing Authority recognizes the Director of Public Health, Lincolnshire County Council as representing that authority. - 3.6.10 If relevant representations have been made, applications will be determined having regard to: - this policy; - the Licensing Act 2003 and subordinate legislation; - case law: - guidance issued by the Home Office; and - the content of any 'relevant representations' received. - 3.6.11 Account will be taken of the need to encourage and promote all types of entertainment including 9live music, dancing and theatre for the wider cultural benefit of the community as a whole.
-If representations are made concerning the potential for limited disturbance arising out of these activities in a particular neighbourhood, the Licensing Authority's consideration will be balanced against the wider benefits to the community. - 3.6.12 The Licensing Authority acknowledges that the views of vocal minorities should not necessarily be allowed to predominate over the general interest of the community. - 3.6.13 It is strongly recommended that advice on fire safety be sought from Lincolnshire Fire and Rescue.
+However, there are occasions when it may wish to make representations e.g. when there are a number of unconnected complaints that in themselves do not require another responsible body to make a representation, but when taken together may undermine one or more of the licensing objectives. - 3.6.9 The Public Health Directorate Lincolnshire County Council is also a responsible authority and the Licensing Authority recognizes the Director of Public Health, Lincolnshire County Council as representing that authority. - 3.6.10 If relevant representations have been made, applications will be determined having regard to: - this policy: - the Licensing Act 2003 and subordinate legislation; - case law; - guidance issued by the Home Office; and - the content of any 'relevant representations' received. - 3.6.11 Account will be taken of the need to encourage and promote all types of entertainment including 10live music, dancing and theatre for the wider cultural benefit of the community as a whole.
+If representations are made concerning the potential for limited disturbance arising out of these activities in a particular neighbourhood, the Licensing Authority's consideration will be balanced against the wider benefits to the community. - 3.6.12 The Licensing Authority acknowledges that the views of vocal minorities should not necessarily be allowed to predominate over the general interest of the community.

-9 See Live Music Act 2012 for exemptions to live music and The Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013 for plays, performance of dance, indoor sporting events and wrestling and boxing.
+10 See Live Music Act 2012 for exemptions to live music and The Licensing Act 2003 (Descriptions of Entertainment) (Amendment) Order 2013 for plays, performance of dance, indoor sporting events and wrestling and boxing.